Tronso77/ParisianBarrier/README.md

-# Parisian Barrier Desk Prototype
+# Parisian Barrier Prototype

-Small internal tool used on the structuring desk to price Parisian barriers, keep tabs on the barrier clock, and sanity-check hedging numbers before we speak with trading.
-The code stays narrow on purpose: a Monte Carlo engine, Parisian payoff logic, and analytics that tell us how often the deal knocks in and how the clock behaves.
+Small tool to price Parisian barriers, keep tabs on the barrier clock, and sanity-check hedging numbers.
+The code: a Monte Carlo engine, Parisian payoff logic, and analytics that tell us how knocks in and clock behave.

-The emphasis is commercial, not academic.
-Everything here answers the standard desk questions – *what’s the hit ratio, how much time do we actually sit inside the window, and what happens if we tighten the barrier or tweak vol?*
+The emphasisquestions – *what’s the hit ratio, how much time do we actually sit inside the window, and what happens if we tighten the barrier or tweak vol?*

 ## What’s in the box
 - Monte Carlo engine tuned for Parisian monitoring (antithetic, stratified sampling, optional vanilla control variate).